End Water Poverty is a global civil society coalition campaigning to end the water and sanitation crisis.

 If your country is a member of the SWA Partnership, you can engage by:

-- Get involved by finding out if your country has a national focal point.
+Get involved by finding out if your country has a national focal point.
 These focal points will already be engaged in the national process and can help you to get involved.
-You can also use the map below to see the ways in which CSOs are already engaging in SWA and find out the details of the nominated CSO focal points.

 - If your country is a member of the SWA Partnership but does not have a CSO focal point, there will still be a government focal point and a development partner focal point.
 Introduce yourself to them and maintain regular communication to make sure civil society voices are heard in the multi-stakeholder dialogues.
 Contact the SWA CSO Advisor for more information.